Paul-Mazu/devs-PortfolioHub/src/frontend/README.md

 ### Downloading and Installing Node.js and npm:

-_Note: It is recommended to use a Node.jsn version manager, such as [nvm for OSX/Linux](https://github.com/nvm-sh/nvm) or [nvm for Windows](https://github.com/coreybutler/nvm-windows).
+_Note: It is recommended to use a Node.js version manager, such as [nvm for OSX/Linux](https://github.com/nvm-sh/nvm) or [nvm for Windows](https://github.com/coreybutler/nvm-windows).
 See the [npm documentation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)._

 #### __Ubuntu__: